Failure to Yield Accidents in DC

 According to the National Safety Council, failure to yield violations account for 6.7% of all traffic accidents nationwide.
 In 2023, those violations were responsible for 7.9% of all traffic fatalities, resulting in 4,584 deaths.
 In Washington, DC’s complex intersection system—with traffic circles, pedestrian crosswalks, and heavy commuter traffic—these accidents are particularly common and often result in serious injuries.
 The Federal Highway Commission reports that intersections play a role in about one quarter of all fatal crashes in the United States and account for nearly half of all roadway injuries each year.

 Failure to yield accidents occur when drivers ignore right-of-way rules, leading to devastating collisions at intersections, merge points, and pedestrian crossings.
-These crashes frequently involve high-impact forces because drivers often don’t brake before collision, expecting the other party to yield.
+These crashes are often severe because drivers may not slow down or brake before impact if they expect the other person to yield.

 What Are the Right-of-Way and Yielding Laws in Washington, DC?